diogosimoez/fake_news_classifier/README.md

 ## ✨ Author
 Project developed by **Diogo Simões, Javier Garcia and Keberth Rodriguez ** as part of the Ironhack Data Science Bootcamp.

-If you need help improving the notebook, visuals, or model pipeline, just ask!